petergreen86/UUID-hunter/README.md

 ## Usage

-Create a file called `TOKENFILE` with an API key from your system
+Note: requires an API Token to work

 run the application